mosaic-design-system/docs/src/components/avatar.md

       ### When, and why?

-      Avatars can be used to show a thumbnail representation of a logged in user in your applications or, for example, a photo of a user in a Profile page.
-Avatars are an important part in helping other users form an impression of you and also provide a human presence within an interface.
+      Avatars can be used to show a thumbnail representation of a logged in user in your applications or, for example, a photo of a user in a Profile page. **Avatars** are an important part in helping users identify themselves and other users, and also provides a human presence within an interface.

-      Avatars should be used in the top right of a navigation bar to show the logged in user and should provide access to their Profile page.
-They can also be used in contact cards, chat UIs, and community forums, etc.
+      **Avatars** should be used in the top right of a navigation bar to show the logged in user, and should provide access to their Profile page.
+They can also be used in contact cards, chat UIs, community forums, etc.

       - - -